vartika271987/FABLE-India-Tutorials/CalcOutput_workflow.md

 -   two functions to check and set the `madrat` configuration:

     1.  `getConfig()` lists the full configuration.
 Among other settings, one can see the location of the inputdata directory (`$mainfolder`) and other important subfolders.
     2.  `setConfig()` is used to change some of the default settings.
-Usually applies on forcing the usage of cash files from the `cashfolder`.
-The default setting is to calculate functions without usage of cashed files.
-However, this can take quite some time sometimes, and it's then better to use a cashed file.
+Usually applies on forcing the usage of cache files from the `cache` folder.
+The default setting is to calculate functions without usage of cached files.
+However, this can take quite some time sometimes, and it's then better to use a cace file.
 This is explained in the following section.

-**2. Using the cashed files**
+**2. Using the cached files**

 -   Set the configuration correctly:

-    -   `setConfig(forcecashe=TRUE)`
+    -   `setConfig(forcecache=TRUE)`

--   Make sure that the cash file exist in the local `cashfolder`.
+-   Make sure that the cache file exist in the local `cache` folder.

-    -   If it doesn't exist locally, the forcing of cash will have no effect and the data will be fully calculated.
+    -   If it doesn't exist locally, the forcing of cache will have no effect and the data will be fully calculated again.
 Copy the file instead from the folder on the cluster: `"/p/projects/rd3mod/inputdata/cache/default"`

 **3. Example: `caclProcessing_shares()` from the `mrland` package**